nwo-bridging/nwo-bridging.github.io-old/README.md

 ## #BridginG (funded by the NWO Digital Society program)

 Hello!
 This is the project page of our NWO Digital Society project **_The future is now: how language use bridges generations online_**, 2020-2025.
-See also the [NWO announcement](https://www.nwo.nl/actueel/nieuws/2020/02/vijf-nieuwe-onderzoeken-naar-de-digitale-samenleving.html).
+See also the [NWO project page](https://www.nwo.nl/projecten/41019007-0).

 ### Description